Part 1 of 3 by Don Bell | ⏱️ 14 minute read

 Knowing that I walked in the gifts of the Spirit, a Christian counselor had asked me to monitor a session and share any insight the Holy Spirit might offer.
 His client was an unmarried career woman who spoke of her prolonged feelings of sadness and her deep desire to lead a happy and fulfilled life.

 While she and the counselor were talking, the Holy Spirit gave me a word of knowledge, and in my mind's eye, I saw the image of an old-fashioned walkway gate.
-It was of dark green metal, and it had a row of tiny leaves in its design.
+It was of dark green metal, and it had a row of ivy leaves in its design.

 When it had come my turn to share, I described the old gate and its design, and the Holy Spirit then prompted me to prophesy the following: